thegauravthakur/blog/src/content/posts/how-hoisting-works-in-javascript.md

 tags: JavaScript
 ---

-Hoisting is very important concept in JavaScript.
+Hoisting is a very important concept in JavaScript.
 In many books and articles on hoisting, they mention that, in hoisting, the variable declarations and functions are copied to the top of the code.
 This is completely wrong.
 We will understand the actual working of hoisting and how we are able to access